Italy's Florence bans eating in the street

 Many argued that the problem could be alleviated by the introduction of more benches and seating areas.

 "Do you know what I find abroad when I go to visit a city?
 I find benches and garbage cans!" comments Paola Lori.
-Elisa Abara Gorgai chimed in that "some benches and clean public toilets like all civil cities" would help tourists to enjoy Florence and encourage better behavior.
+Elisa Abara Gorgai chimes in that "some benches and clean public toilets like all civil cities" would help tourists to enjoy Florence and encourage better behavior.

 Overtourism